mohamed-ben-lboukht/emotion-detection/README.md

 All times are measured in milliseconds.

+### Emotion Collection
+- **Free Typing & Music Context**: Users manually report their emotional state using sliders
+- **Camera Context**: Emotions are automatically detected from facial expressions in real-time

 ### Data Storage

-All collected data is stored locally in your browser's localStorage.
-You can:
+All collected data is stored on the server as JSON files:
+- Session files are organized by type (manual, music, webcam)
-- View all collected data
+- You can view summaries of collected data
+- Each session contains keystroke timings, text, and emotional data
-- Export data as a JSON file
+- Data can be exported as JSON files for further analysis

+### User Interface Features
+- Visualization of emotion summaries before saving
+- Session browser for reviewing past typing sessions
+- Direct viewing of session data contents
-- Clear all data
+- Easy data export for analysis

-## Privacy & Security

-- All data is stored locally on your device
-- The webcam feed is processed locally and is not transmitted anywhere
-- No external APIs are used for emotion detection

 ## Browser Compatibility